Autodesk-Forge/Data_Exchange_Samples/3.ExploreDataAndRelationships/README.md

 }}}}}},}
 ```

-From this chain, you can conclude that the `autodesk.design:assets.group-1.0.0` (as its name states) is used to store information on "parent nodes" in tree component hierarchies like "Roofs" > "Basic Roof" > "Warm Roof - Timber", and you can deduce that the asset responsible for storing data related to "Warm Roof - Timber" is also an `autodesk.design:assets.group-1.0.0` type asset related to parent node "Basic Roof" through the `autodesk.design:relationship.reference-1.0.0` relationship type.
+From this chain, you can conclude that the `autodesk.design:assets.group-1.0.0` (as its name states) is used to store information on **parent nodes** in tree component hierarchies like **Roofs > Basic Roof > Warm Roof - Timber**, and you can deduce that the asset responsible for storing data related to **Warm Roof - Timber** is also an `autodesk.design:assets.group-1.0.0` type asset related to parent node **Basic Roof** through the `autodesk.design:relationship.reference-1.0.0` relationship type.
 This is indeed the case and the content of this asset is like the following:

 ```json
 {